👑 The 16 Mahajanapadas in UP

 By the 6th century BCE, the later Vedic tribal settlements had evolved into large territorial states called Mahajanapadas (literally "great foothold of a people").
 The Buddhist text Anguttara Nikaya lists 16 such states that dominated the political landscape of ancient India.

-Exam Tip: Questions often ask “How many Mahajanapadas were in UP?” — the answer is typically 7 (Kashi, Kosala, Vatsa, Panchala, Kuru, Shurasena, and Malla partially).
+Exam Tip: Questions often ask "How many Mahajanapadas were in UP?"
+In exam practice, the answer is usually given as 7: Kashi, Kosala, Vatsa, Panchala, Kuru, Shurasena, and Malla.

 Mahajanapadas Located in UP